Varun63036/Real-Time-Plant-Disease-Detection-/README.md

-# Real-Time-Plant-Disease-Detection-
+🌱 Plant Disease Detection App

-Deep Learning-based Plant Disease Detection using CNN (~93.78% accuracy), deployed as a real-time web app with Flask/Streamlit.
+This project is a web application built with Flask and Deep Learning (CNN) to detect plant diseases from leaf images.
+The app provides an easy-to-use interface where users can upload a leaf image and get the predicted disease name.